vippsas/userinfo-api/userinfo-api-faq.md

 <!-- END_COMMENT -->

-## If a user removes their consents, is the `sub` still the same?
+## What is the `sub`?

+The `sub` is a unique user identifier for a Vipps user, related to that user's consent to share information with a specific MSN (sales unit).

+The `sub` is _based on_ the user's national identity number ("fødselsnummer" in Norway), but  is not a replacement for NIN (National Identity Number) or any other unique identifier for the user.

+The `sub` is unique for each MSN (sales unit).
+A user may have many different `sub`s for the same merchant: One for each of the merchant's MSNs (sales units).
+You cannot combine the `sub` for one MSN and the API keys for a different MSN.

-Yes, the `sub` provided will be the same when the user logs in again and re-consents.
+The `sub` will not change if a user removes their consents, logs in again, and re-consents.

+**Please note:** There are some special cases where the `sub` will change for a user:

-## If a user deletes their Vipps Profile and create a new one, is the `sub` still the same?
+- If a user deletes the Vipps Profile and creates a new one.

-No, upon deletion of the Vipps Profile the `sub` is also removed.

-## If a user changes phone number, is the `sub` still the same?
+- If a user changes the phone number (in practice: Creates a new Vipps user)

-No, in order to sign up with a new phone number a user will have to delete the Vipps profile on the old phone number.
-When this Vipps profile is deleted, the `sub` is also removed.

 ## Why can I get userinfo after the user has revoked consent?